 Go a bit further… Campgrounds close to big cities are always busy.
 If you don’t mind driving a bit further, there are several amazing – and peaceful – campgrounds to enjoy.
 We’ve had good luck getting campsites in Castle Provincial Park, Cypress Hills Provincial Park, and David Thompson Country.

-Other options include: walk-in tent sites (requires better packing but you get a secluded site with no RVs in sight), comfort camping, or RV rentals.
-Parks Canada and Alberta Parks are offering comfort camping this summer!
+Other options include: walk-in tent sites (requires more preparation, but you get a secluded site with no RVs in sight), comfort camping, or RV rentals.
+Parks Canada and Alberta Parks have many options for comfort camping!
 See more info below.

 3. What if you can’t/don’t want to reserve a site?